ganrad/ose-fis-auto-dealer/README.md

     db.username: bW9uZ29kYi51c2VyPW9zZVVzZXIK
     db.password: bW9uZ29kYi5wYXNzd29yZD1vcGVuc2hpZnQK
   ```
   * The MongoDB database name & collection name is not stored in the secrets file.
-These values are stored in the 'mongodb.properties' file under directory 'src/main/resources'.
+These values are stored in the *'mongodb.properties'* file under directory *'src/main/resources'*.
 In case you didn't use the values shown in picture in Step A:3 then you will need to update this file with the correct values.

 3. Use the command below to create the *secret* object.